 You acknowledge that you have read all of the below Trading Conditions.
 You do not rely on any other understanding or representation, except as stated in those conditions.
 You acknowledge that those conditions regulate and limit our rights and obligations in a number of ways.
-We, and similar expressions, refers to H & K Restaurant Systems (ARBN 102 722 565).
+We, and similar expressions, refers to H+K International (ARBN 102 722 565).
 You, and similar expressions, refer to you, our customer or proposed customer.

 1. Our conditions always apply.
 These conditions apply if we accept any order from you now or at any future time (whether for cash, or on credit).
 An accepted order is non-cancellable.

 2. Our conditions overrule any other form.
 These conditions prevail even if they are inconsistent with anything in any earlier or later order form or similar document.

 3. Quotations.
 Any quotation we provide is not an offer capable of acceptance.
 That applies whether or not the quotation is in writing.
 A price estimate provided orally is not a quotation.

 4. Order acceptance.
 We are not obliged to accept any orders from you.
 If you do place any order with us, then it becomes binding from the moment that we accept the order even if we do not tell you that it has been accepted.